-They are around one metre in length and 70 cm at the shoulder.
-Add on a 30 cm tail and it’s still a small animal, certainly much smaller than the largest antelope species in Africa.
+They are around one meter in length and 70 cm at the shoulder.
+Add on a 30 cm tail, and it’s still a small animal, certainly much smaller than the largest antelope species in Africa.

-Still, how is this for an ingenious defence?
+Still, how is this for an ingenious defense?

-The hyenas can’t smell it yet their attackers have finely tuned nostrils.
-Unfortunately, such a defence is no match for human predators with snares and guns.
+The hyenas can’t smell it, yet their attackers have finely tuned nostrils.
+Unfortunately, such a defense is no match for human predators with snares and guns.

 Many of Africa’s carnivores must climb to the top before getting the chance to mate.
-Even worse, young males are often kicked out so they don’t have chance to develop and compete for the pride’s females.
+Even worse, young males are often kicked out, so they don’t have a chance to develop and compete for the pride’s females.

 Striped hyena are much more like ourselves.
 They develop monogamous relationships and raise their young together.

 Everything is shared, from establishing the den to feeding the cubs.
-The cub stays with its parents until it’s independent and can source all its own food.
+The cubs stay with their parents until they are independent and can source their own food.

-Usually the cub wanders off and the monogamous relationship breaks down, leaving all three of the family on their own (again, not dissimilar to human family relationships).
+Eventually the youngsters wander off, and the monogamous relationship breaks down, leaving all three of the family on their own (again, not dissimilar to human family relationships).

-They are being hunted and their population has been declining by 10% every 30 years.
-Habitat destruction is another major problem, especially with new quarries and mines literally wiping out striped hyena dens.
+Striped hyena are being hunted, and their population has been declining by 10% every 30 years.
+Habitat destruction is another major problem, especially with new quarries and mines wiping out their dens.

 These animals need our support.
-They need to be visible and understood.
-So share the word and let’s tell the world about this misunderstood legend.
+They have to be visible and understood.
+So share the word, and let’s tell the world about this misunderstood legend.